NandhanaSunil/Introduction-to-programming-project/README.md

 <h2>💻 Requirements</h2>

-<p>To run and set up the project easily, import these libraries:</p>
+<p>To run and set up the project easily, these libraries are required:</p>
 <h3> Modules: </h3>
 <ol>
   <li> PYQT5</li>